github15k

 Spree Commerce API v3 & the Next.js Storefront Starter for Amazing Shopping Experiences

-Your commerce backend should accelerate what you build — not dictate how you build it.
-With the new Storefront API v3 and an official Next.js starter, Spree 5 gives product teams and agencies the fastest path from idea to production-grade storefront using a free open-source eCommerce stack.
+Brands like Maisonette run Next.js storefronts on top of the Spree API for a reason — it delivers the kind of fast, smooth shopping experience that converts browsers into buyers.
+With the new Storefront API v3 and an official Next.js starter, Spree 5 gives product teams and agencies the fastest path from idea to that same production-grade experience using a free open-source eCommerce stack.

 The Next.js Storefront Starter: From Zero to Storefront

 The official Next.js Storefront Starter is not a proof-of-concept or a weekend hackathon demo.
-It is a production-grade, fully featured open-source eCommerce storefront built on Next.js 16, React 19, Tailwind CSS 4, and TypeScript 5 — the cutting edge of the React ecosystem.
+It is a production-grade, fully featured open-source eCommerce storefront built on Next.js, React, Tailwind CSS, and TypeScript — the cutting edge of the frontend ecosystem.

 What you get out of the box